tiangolo/issue-manager/README.md

 ### Closing early

-When I answer an issue, I like to give the original user some time to respond, and give him/her the chance to close the issue before doing it myself.
+When I answer an issue, I like to give the original user some time to respond, and give them the chance to close the issue before doing it myself.

-Or some times, I have to request for additional info.
+Or some times, I have to request additional info.

-Some times, my answer didn't respond the real question/problem, and if I closed the issue immediately, it would end up feeling "impolite" to the user.
+Sometimes, my answer didn't respond the real question/problem, and if I closed the issue immediately, it would end up feeling "impolite" to the user.

 Moreover, if I closed the issue prematurely, there's a smaller chance that I (or someone else) will revisit it again to answer the real question/problem.